MingiJeong/auction_robot/report/report.md

     * 49 sec: finish of the first auction
     * 54 sec: start of the second auction (total points: 5)
     * 2 min 36 sec: finish of the second auction
-    * 2 min 41 sec: finish of the third auction (total points: 3)
+    * 2 min 41 sec: start of the third auction (total points: 3)
     ```

 1. Task performance